SriKavya3753/AshaBot/README.md

 - **Resume Analysis**: AI-powered feedback on resume content and structure
 - **Interview Preparation**: Customized guidance for interview success
 - **Mobile Application**: Native mobile experience for on-the-go career assistance
-- **Production Deployment**: Scalable cloud infrastructure for public access
+- **Enhanced Cloud Infrastructure**: Further optimizations for scalability and performance

 ## Ethics and Inclusion
 Asha AI is built on ethical AI principles that emphasize: